 A piece of copy sent to the composing room went astray and the editor was mystified over inability to make the big clock in the editorial department move at [sic] it should.
 The ribbon on the typewriter of the associate editor went haywire which was productive of a little cussing and only one apple remained in the supply bag and it was half bad.

-The second-earliest occurrence of the phrase is in this advertisement from the St. Helens Mist (St. Helens, Oregon) of 21st March 1919:
+The second-earliest occurrence of the phrase that I have found is from this advertisement, published in the St. Helens Mist (St. Helens, Oregon) of 21st March 1919: